Katherine-Siyu-Zhang/Katherine-Siyu-Zhang.github.io/index.md

 - **Mar 2024：**One paper accepted to ICA 2024.
 - **Oct 2023：**Happy to be awarded the National Graduate Scholarship.
 - **Jan 2023：**One paper accepted to IAMCR 2023.

+---

+## Hobbies

+### Running and Boxing

+-I enjoyed long-distance running and boxing.They remove my worries, refreshes my body, and brings me courage to address any challenges.

+### Playing Drums

+-I recently developed a hobby of playing drums.
+I find them super cool, and playing drums allows me to immerse myself in music.
+Maybe in the future, I’ll even try performing in a live band!

+### Taking a walk randomly
+-I know it's strange.
+But it really helps clear and mind.